HL7/CardX-HTN-MNG/input/pagecontent/index.md

             </tr>
             <tr>
                 <td><img src="personal-health-device-icon.png" width="75" height="75">Personal Health Device</td>
-                <td>Personal Health Device  | Any system that allows patients and caregivers to capture and share information about their blood pressure and integrate device provided data.
-These may be web-based applications, mobile applications, or traditional software.
+                <td> Any device that allows patients or caregivers to capture their own health data such as their blood pressure and then integrate the device provided data with an associated app.
 These systems will primarily act as FHIR clients.</td>
             </tr>
             <tr>
                 <td><img src="personal-health-gateway-icon.png" width="75" height="75">Personal Health Intermediary</td>
-                <td>Personal Health Intermediary   | Any system that supports hypertension patients.
+                <td> Any system that allows patients to manage their health information.
 These may be web-based applications, mobile applications, or device gateways.
 These systems act as FHIR servers to receive data from a device and act as FHIR clients capable of sending data to other systems.</td>
             </tr>
             <tr>
                 <td><img src="patient-data-manager-icon.png" width="75" height="75">Device Gateway</td>